equinix/messaging-gateway-templates/README.md

+Effective 1 October 2025, the EMG Order Management feature will be discontinued.
+After 1 October 2025, orders placed via EMG will not process.

+If you’re not integrating with EMG Order Management, you can ignore this announcement.

+End of Support: Effective 1 April 2025, we will end support for EMG Order Management.
+After 1 April 2025, Order Management will continue to work, but we will no longer offer help with issues.

+EMG outbound Notifications are not impacted by this change and will continue to deliver near real-time notifications to you.

+Action Required: We strongly recommend that you migrate to available alternatives using our migration [guide] (<insert-link>) and REST APIs.

+We understand the impact of this change and are committed to assisting you during the transition phase.

+If you have any questions or feedback, please raise an API Support Case or reach out to our support team at support@equinix.com.

+---

 # Templates for Equinix Messaging Gateway
 Equinix offers an event-driven system called **_Equinix Messaging Gateway (EMG)_**.
 The EMG system enables system-to-system integration from your in-house application to Platform Equinix.
 Use EMG to:
 -	Create/update/cancel orders & receive order status notifications for subscribed Equinix Products & Services - Cross Connect, Shipments, SmartHands, Trouble Tickets, Work Visit.